-Primarily debtors must make payments on time into the plan and to the mortgage if they have one.
-These payments start the month the case is filed.
+The primary debtor duties are to make payments on time to the plan and/or to the mortgage.
+These payments start the month of the case filing.
 If the debtors fail to make payments the trustee will file a motion to dismiss the case or the mortgage company will file a motion to terminate the stay so a foreclosure can proceed.

-In Louisville Kentucky the debtor has several major mandatory duties.
-After the plan is confirmed, the court issues an order confirming the plan which requires the Debtor to.
+In Louisville Kentucky, the debtor duties include several major mandatory actions.
+After the plan is confirmed, the court issues an order confirming the plan with the following requirements to the debtor:

-- Obtain permission from the court to purchase property or finance debt during the plan.
-Because of this option the debtor may want to consider whether he needs to purchase an auto before he files the Chapter 13.
+Debtor duties might include considering whether he needs to purchase an auto before he files Chapter 13.
 Some Judges may decline purchases for more expensive autos or higher interest rates after the case is filed.
-These judges may mean well, but may unintentionally leave you with no car to get to work.
-Motions have to be filed to approve these purchases and applications often take 20-30 days to be approved.
+These judges mean well but might unintentionally leave you with no car to get to work.
+Additionally, motions must be filed to approve these purchases and applications often take 20-30 days to be approved.

-- In Louisville, a debtor must annually provide a copy of their tax return.
-In Western Kentucky this also includes turning over the tax refund to the court unless the plan pays 100% to the unsecured creditors.
+In Louisville, debtor duties include providing an annual copy of their tax return.
+In Western Kentucky, this also includes turning over the tax refund to the court unless the plan pays 100% to the unsecured creditors.
 The penalty for the failure to turn over the tax refund or to provide copies of the tax return and budget is simple: dismissal of the case.

-- The debtor must also provide an annual budget to the court.
+Debtor duties also include providing an annual budget to the court.
 This normally only means that the debtor copies their Schedule I and J unless substantial changes have occurred.

-- At the end of the case a single page document called a request for discharge must be filed to obtain the discharge.
-Primarily this just states the debtors address and employer at the time of the discharge.
-It is meant to advise child support and alimony recipients where the debtor is and is employed.
-You have to file it regardless of whether you owe child support and alimony.
+At the end of the case, debtor duties include filing a single-page request for discharge in order to obtain the discharge.
+Primarily this simply states the debtor’s address and employer at the time of the discharge.
+Its purpose is to advise child support and alimony recipients of the debtor’s address and employment.
+You have to file it regardless of whether you owe child support or alimony.

-- Be sure to take the second required training which is the Debtor Education certification.
-The certificate is required for a discharge.
-Failure to file this before the case ends may mean your case is closed without a discharge and you will have to pay a filing fee and attorney fee for two motions.
-The first motion allows you to reopen the case.
-The second allows you to file the certificate late and enters the discharge.
+Debtor duties include completing the second required training which is the Debtor Education Certification.
+This is a requirement for discharge.
+Failure to file this before the case ends might result in your case getting closed without a discharge.
+When that happens, you end up paying for a filing fee and attorney fee for two motions.
+The first motion allows you to reopen the case while the second allows you to file the certificate late and enters the discharge.

-However, the debtor should also review their claims after confirmation.
-Creditors file claims to be paid.
-These claims are approved unless the debtor, attorney or trustee objects.
-Claims may have been filed in the wrong case or may be for the wrong amount.
-Sometimes claims are filed although you bankrupted the debt in a prior case or paid it.
-For that reason you should review the claims about 30-60 days after the confirmation hearing to insure you don’t overpay your Chapter 13 or pay a debt that does not even belong to you.
+An additional debtor duty includes reviewing the claims after confirmation.
+The creditor must file claims to be paid.
+These claims receive approval unless there is an objection from the debtor, attorney, or trustee.
+This is important because claims sometimes get filed in the wrong case or maybe for the wrong amount.
+Additionally, sometimes claims are filed although you bankrupted the debt in a prior case or paid it.
+For that reason, you must review the claims about 30-60 days after the confirmation hearing to ensure you don’t overpay your Chapter 13 or pay a debt that does not even belong to you.

-The failure to follow these steps will result in dismissal of the case or in overpayment to the creditors.
-Often the debtor will forget and make the mistake of selling assets while they are in a Chapter 13.
-If these assets would have been sold by a Chapter 7 trustee the debtor may have problems if they attempt to convert.
+The failure to follow these steps will result in dismissal of the case or in an overpayment to the creditors.
+Often the debtor will forget and make the mistake of selling assets while they are in Chapter 13.
+If these assets are sold by a Chapter 7 trustee the debtor will have problems if they attempt to convert.